 Constellation of drag stars

-Bar Renard is one of Montréal’s trendiest bars, popular with LGBTQ and straight young hipsters.
-The music is never too loud, the waiting staff is cute, the bar boasts a wide selection of wines, microbrewery beers and cocktails, as well as a streetfront patio in the heart of the action.
-Meanwhile, inside, because of its floral décor, Renard’s unisex washroom has become an iconic selfie location.
+Bar Renard is one of Montréal’s trendiest bars, popular with LGBT+ and straight young hipsters.
+The music is never too loud, the waiting staff is cute, the bar boasts a wide selection of wines, microbrewery beers and cocktails as well as a street front patio in the heart of the action.
+Inside, because of its floral décor, Renard’s unisex washroom has become an iconic selfie location.

 Queens in the city

-Legendary Montréal female impersonator Michel Dorion’s classic Bar Le Cocktail is a terrific nightclub to see live shows by many of the best drag performers in the city – including Dorion – and Le Cocktail’s comfortable patio always draws a great mix of people.
+Legendary Montréal female impersonator Michel Dorion’s classic Bar Le Cocktail is a terrific nightclub to see live shows by many of the best drag performers in the city – including Dorion – and Le Cocktail’s comfortable and popular patio draws a great mix of people.

 Where everybody knows your name

-Sports bar Le Normandie on Amherst Street is a terrific local watering hole where patrons can get liquored up cheaply.
-A local institution since 1981, the tavern features karaoke inside and has one of the nicest and busiest summer patios in the Village.
+Sports bar Le Normandie on Atateken Street (formerly known as Amherst) is a terrific local watering hole where patrons can get liquored up cheaply.
+A local institution since 1981, the tavern features karaoke inside and has two of the nicest and busiest summer patios in the Village.

 New kid on the block

 Bar Minéral is the latest bar project from entrepreneurs and restaurateurs Mathieu Ménard and Steve Grenier.
 A wine bar by day and nightclub after dark, the “warmly glacial” space is an architectural delight and boasts a comfortable sunshiny patio.